 one time or another.
 Although he loves to catch most any type of fish, he admits that he would rather pursue big game species, like tarpon, marlin, swordfish, and sailfish.
 Juan and his wife love

 to fish so much that they often celebrate their wedding anniversary by going on a fishing charter.
-How many couples can say the same thing?
+Couples that fish together...stay together.

 As a child, Juan grew up fishing from canoes.
 As such, he realized at an early age how portable and stable canoes were for fishing.
 During the spring and summer, he and his family would often explore and fish the backwaters of Maine.
 Interestingly, his father was a master wood carpenter who would often used his creativity to design practical fishing equipment for their canoes.
 His father once made special brackets to fit a small horse power motor and even made a bracket to connect canoes together like a catamaran so they could fish offshore areas more safely.
 Juan says they would get some strange and interesting looks when they arrived on the fishing grounds in their make-shift catamaran.